 Pursuant to the assessment of this objective, the study sought to determine the contribution of user satisfaction to the success of the e-School.
 The results were mixed, with 21% of the variables failing to support the rejection of the assertion that high user satisfaction does not contribute towards the success of the e-School.
 The variables with insignificant chi-square values were: the ability of e-School to facilitate discussion between students, their peers and teachers; sharing what students learn with the learning community; and overall satisfaction with the e-School.
 The two variables that registered dissatisfaction relate to collaboration and communication.
-These two components carry a lot of weight in the success of the e-School, with the exception of the net benefit dimension.
+These two components carry a lot of weight in the success of the e-School.
+The last variable is a summary evaluation that considers all the dimensions of the e-School, with the exception of the net benefit dimension.
 User satisfaction is therefore a very informative dimension of the e-School, and its non contribution to the success of the e-School suggests that a lot more must be done to improve the potential of e-School success.